BLynch16/RSA-and-Digital-Signature-Project/README.md

 ## Overview
 Implemented RSA encryption and applied it to digital signature.
 This project was divided into two parts: 1) RSA key generation and
-2) generate and verify digital signatures using a SHA-256 hash.
+2) Generate and verify digital signatures using a SHA-256 hash.

 ## Key Steps
 **Part 1: RSA key generation.**